 When the sun is shining, we spend more time outdoors, which can improve our mood significantly.
-Research has shown that being outside in fresh air and nature for just 20 minutes a day is associated with greater vitality.
+Research has shown that being outside in fresh air and nature for 20 minutes daily is associated with greater vitality.
 What’s more, exercise of any form outdoors can lift your mood significantly and even enhance self-esteem.

 Sunshine reminds us that every day is a new beginning.

-There’s something renewing about every single sunrise.
-We get a fresh chance to make a new start each day.
-No matter how difficult or challenging our lives might be at any given time, there is a comfort to be found in the rhythms of our days and a refreshing clarity to be felt in the presence of a beautiful sunrise.
+Something is renewing about every single sunrise.
+We get a new chance to make a fresh start each day.
+No matter how difficult or challenging our lives might be at any given time, there is comfort in the sun’s rays and the rhythms of our days.
+And a refreshing clarity can be felt in the presence of a peaceful sunrise.

 So what are you waiting for?
 Get outside and enjoy that sunshine!

 “Even after all this time, the Sun never says to the Earth, “You owe me.”